devyanshi-t/ML/DecisionTrees/Readme.md

 An employee joining a new company tell that he was a 6.5 level emplyee in his former company and and had a salary of 160K.The HR however is not conviced and decided to check whether the person is honest or not.

 ## Solution
-Salary of employees based on their levels is predicted by both linear regression and polynomial regression <br/>
+Salary of employees based on their levels is predicted by  the decision tree<br/>

 ## Result